bczsalba/pytermgui/notes.md

 * `RichLabel` class, or the default fore & background styles being able to read `[cyan]style[/cyan]`

 * rewrite the mess that `Container.get_lines` has become.
 It should be separated into more smaller protected methods.

+* templating: dumping and loading from files, strings